MY UNFILTERED STORY

 my dad dragged me to the door and kicked me out of the house with his feet in front of my siblings.

-my mom trashed my name in front of relatives, read through my personal diary and humiliated me just for having one.
+my mom trashed my name in front of relatives, went through my letters, read through my diary and humiliated me for having a crush with some random guy in my class.

 in my 20s,

-my dad called me “slut” “whore”, “trash” and every creative insult he could think of for his own daughter.
+my dad called me “slut” “hoe”, “trash” and every creative insult he could think of for his own daughter.

-my mom called whenever she needed an emotional trash bin, but never once spent a minute truly listening to me.
+my mom called whenever she needed an emotional trash bin, but never once spent a minute truly listening to how i felt.

 in my 30s,

-my mom, meanwhile, collected new sons and daughters — anyone willing to call her “mom” — but rarely asked her own daughter, who had left home for over 10 years, how she had survived without hers.
+my mom, meanwhile, collected new son and daughter — anyone willing to call her “mom” — but rarely asked her own daughter, who had left home since 23 years old how she had survived without her.

-but the apology i have been waiting remains unspoken.
+but the apology i have been waiting my entire youth remains unspoken.

 ME AS A MOM